-In this IELTS Academic Writing tutorial you’ll learn different ways to describe a Pie Chart.
+In this IELTS Academic Writing tutorial you’ll learn different ways to describe a Pie Chart for IELTS.

 We will talk about the best language to use and teach you how to structure your writing to get the best results from your IELTS Academic Writing Exam.

 We will begin by giving you some general tips for describing a Pie Chart in your IELTS Academic Writing Exam.

 These tips are good to keep in mind from the moment you take the first look at the Pie Charts given to you, to the moment you finish your writing: